ShaheAnsar/Blog/content/posts/using-transistors-with-motors.md

 that we clamp the inductive spike.
 ![TIP122 thermal resistance](/using-transistors-with-motors-bc337datasheet7.png)
 We just use the circuit above.
 Just put a diode across the load in the way shown, and you're transistor won't give out the magic smoke.
+A very simple way to find the direction the diode should be facing is to look at the current when the transistor is on.
+Add a wire around the load's terminals and imagine that current looping through it.
+Your diode should be added to the load's terminals so that this current is not blocked.

 ### Selecting a MOSFET
 Much of what we discussed applies directly to MOSFETs as well.
 There are some differences, and we'll only go through that.
 1. MOSFETs have no input current at DC.
 That doesn't mean we don't need to care about the input current at all as
-2. MOSFETs, especially power MOSFETs have significant input capactiance.
+2. MOSFETs, especially power MOSFETs have significant input capactiance (The IRFz44n has a typical input capacitance of 1.5nF or so.
+Keep in mind that with FETs, variations are quite huge, so the input capacitance can be fairly big in the worst case).
 This results in a lot of IO current and can damage your GPIO.
 MOSFETs with a logic level inputs should be used instead.
 Otherwise use a resistor to limit the current.
 You can get the resistance required by dividing your logic